This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Chest pain, abdominal pain, or a feeling that something is in your throat
+- Chest pain, abdominal pain, or a feeling that something is stuck

 How is foreign body ingestion diagnosed?

-Your caregiver will examine your throat, chest, and abdomen.
-He may ask you to point to the area where you feel something is stuck.
-Tell him what type of object you ingested and when it happened.
-Tell him your symptoms.
-Your caregiver may use any of the following to find the foreign body:
+Your healthcare provider will examine your throat, chest, and abdomen.
+Tell him what type of object you swallowed and when you swallowed it.
+He may use any of the following to find the object:

-- Barium swallow and other x-rays: You will drink thick liquid called barium while caregivers take x-rays.
+- A barium swallow or other x-rays may be used to check your neck, chest, and abdomen.
+You will drink thick liquid called barium while healthcare providers take x-rays.
 Barium helps your esophagus and stomach show up on x-rays.
-You may also need x-rays of your neck, chest, and abdomen.

-- Metal detector: Your caregiver may use this to look for coins or other metal objects in your body.
+- A metal detector may be used to look for coins or other metal objects in your body.

-- Endoscopy: This test uses a scope to see the inside of your digestive system.
+- Endoscopy may be used to see the inside of your digestive system.
 A scope is a long, bendable tube with a light on the end of it.
 A camera attached to the scope will take pictures.